 FEMA Issues Guidance for Mapping of Non-Levee Embankments Previously Identified as Accredited

-On February 27, 2009, FEMA issued Procedure Memorandum No. 51 (PM 51), "Guidance for Mapping of Non-Levee Embankments Previously Identified as Accredited."
+On February 27, 2009, FEMA issued Procedure Memorandum 51: Guidance for Mapping of Non-Levee Embankments Previously Identified as Accredited (Feb 2009), "Guidance for Mapping of Non-Levee Embankments Previously Identified as Accredited."
 PM 50 applies to studies/DFIRMS that meet both of the following criteria:

 - An area was incorrectly identified as not subject to the base flood on a Preliminary DFIRM issued after August 22, 2005.